Loudun possessions

-The Loudun possessions, known in French as the Possessed of Loudun Affair (Affaire des possédées de Loudun), was a notorious witchcraft trial that took place in Loudun, Kingdom of France, in 1634.
+The Loudun possessions, also known as the Loudun possessed affair (affaire des possédées de Loudun), was a notorious witchcraft trial that took place in Loudun, Kingdom of France, in 1634.
 A convent of Ursuline nuns said they had been visited and possessed by demons.
 Following an investigation by the Catholic Church, a local priest named Urbain Grandier was accused of summoning the evil spirits.
 He was eventually convicted of the crimes of sorcery and burned at the stake.

 The case contains similar themes to other witchcraft trials that occurred throughout western Europe in the 17th century, such as the Aix-en-Provence possessions (France) in 1611 or the Pendle witches (England) in 1612 before reaching the New World by the 1690s.

 Background

 In its continuing efforts to consolidate and centralize power, the Crown under Louis XIII ordered the walls around Loudun, a town in Poitou, France, to be demolished.
 The populace were of two minds concerning this.
 The Huguenots, for the most part, wanted to keep the walls, while the Catholics supported the monarchy.
 In May 1632, an outbreak of the plague in Loudun claimed many lives.
 Together, the events contributed to an atmosphere of anxiety and apprehension in the divided town.